What a Government Shutdown Will Mean For NASA and SpaceX - Slashdot

 I almost felt bad for a minute...
 I looked into it... maybe there is something going on with "you" but from what I can tell... the vast majority of workers that stay home during a shut down get paid back one way or another.

 That you're telling me not to talk when you're wrong and I'm apparently right.
-Maybe you shouldn't ta
+Maybe you shouldn't talk if all you're going to do with the privilege is lie?

 Learn from Australia (Score:5, Interesting)